Updated: October 31, 2023 (2056-57 offseason)

 EXPANSION YEAR EXCEPTION: In seasons where expansion teams are involved, the expansion teams will draft in their initial year of existence, and then will be slotted based on their average wins/season for years two and three.
 Afterward, their slotting is calculated in standard form.

 Amateur Draft participation is mandatory.
-All GMs are encouraged to create draft lists within OOTPOU even if they plan to drafting within an announced time window.
+All GMs are encouraged to create draft lists within StatsPlus even if they plan to drafting within an announced time window.

 Order for these supplemental rounds is based upon the same order used in the other rounds of the amateur draft.
 If a team has more than 1 compensation pick due to them in either the 1st or 2nd Supplemental Round then their 2nd pick will not take place until the end of the original order is exhausted once.
-If a compensation eligible player is not signed by the start of the amateur draft in the OOTPOU utility (generally the Preseason Sim) then that player will lose his compensation association.Free Agent Compensation Picks
+If a compensation eligible player is not signed by the Preseason Sim, then that player will lose his compensation association.Free Agent Compensation Picks

 Compensation for BBA lost Free Agents will be provided to the player’s former team in the form of supplemental draft picks.
-Teams that lose a Type A Free Agent will receive a selection in the 1st supplemental round of the amateur draft (between the 1st and 2nd rounds).
-Teams who lose a Type B Free Agent will receive a selection in the 2nd supplemental round (between the 2nd and 3rd rounds).
+Playoff teams are not eligible to receive compensation picks, no matter what type of free agent they may lose.
+Non-playoff teams that lose a Type A Free Agent will receive a selection in the 1st supplemental round of the amateur draft (between the 1st and 2nd rounds).
+Non-playoff teams who lose a Type B Free Agent will receive a selection in the 2nd supplemental round (between the 2nd and 3rd rounds).
 These designations will be based solely upon the WAR totals for said players from the immediately preceding season.

 For purposes of Type designation, a SP is defined as a pitcher who threw twice as many starts as relief appearances in the immediately preceding season.

 If chosen in the Rule 5 draft, a player must be kept on the selecting team’s 27-man major league roster for the entire season after the draft—he may not be optioned or designated to the minors.
-The selecting team may, at any time, release the Rule 5 draftee to return him to his former team; however, this should NOT be done in game.
-Instead, this should be posted in Ping: Commish along with further instructions, if necessary, to replace said player on their roster.
+The selecting team may, at any time, release the Rule 5 draftee to return him to his former team in-game AND ALSO post this in the Ping: Commish Forum along with further instructions, if necessary, to replace said player on their roster.
 Once a Rule 5 draftee spends an entire season on his new team’s 27-man roster, his status reverts to normal and he may be optioned or designated for assignment.

 To prevent the abuse of the Rule 5 draft, the rule also states that the draftee must be active for at least 90 days.
 This keeps teams from drafting players, then placing them on the disabled list for the majority of the season.
 For example, if a Rule 5 draftee was active for only 67 days in his first season with his new club, he must be active for an additional 23 games in his second season to satisfy the Rule 5 requirements.